 A prospective candidate for Doctor of Philosophy is expected to have a Bachelor's degree with first or upper second class honours or equivalent (including a research component) or a Master's degree (including an appropriate research component).

 In special circumstances, a prospective candidate who does not have these formal qualifications, but can demonstrate appropriate equivalent research experience, will also be considered for admission.
 It is also possible to upgrade an Otago MA to a PhD, with approval from the Head of Department.

-You should then email the following information to Professor Philip Nel, the Co-ordinator of the PhD Programme.
+Please email the following information to Professor Philip Nel, the Co-ordinator of the PhD Programme.
 Email firstname.lastname@example.org.